Why theory?

 Literature:

-Marx, Karl 1845: Theses on Feuerbach (from Marx's Notebook)
+Marx, Karl 1845: Theses on Feuerbach (from Marx's notebook)

 Popper, Karl R. 1969: The Logic of Scientific Discovery, Tübingen: JCB Mohr (Paul Siebeck), first edition 1934